Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-where the constant $\alpha(X)$ is defined by \eqref{eq:alphaV}. \end{theorem} Besides confirming Principle \ref{prin:Manin-Peyre} for such toric varieties, a key feather of Theorem \ref{thm:mainequidist} is that it provides, for the first time as far as the author is aware, explicit uniform polynomial dependency of $\CL(\CF_{f})$ for the adelic neighbourhood $\CF$ in the error term, albeit allowing the implied constant to depend on $\CF_\infty$\footnote{See however Remark \ref{rmk:effectiveCFinfty} for comments on the effective dependency on $\CF_\infty$.}.
+for every $\varepsilon>0$, where the constant $\alpha(X)$ is defined by \eqref{eq:alphaV}, and $\CL(\CF_f)$ is the covering exponent of $\CF_{f}$ introduced in Definition \ref{def:LCEf}. \end{theorem} Theorem \ref{thm:mainequidist} confirms Principle \ref{prin:Manin-Peyre} for such toric varieties, since the family of all such standard adelic sets form a topological basis of $X(\RA_\BQ)\cap \CT_{O}$ (cf. \cite[Proposition 3.3]{Peyre}).
+As another key feature, it also provides an explicit uniform polynomial dependency on $\CL(\CF_{f})$ for the adelic neighbourhood $\CF$ in the error term.
+(See Remark \ref{rmk:effectiveCFinfty} for discussions about the explicit dependency on $\CF_\infty$.)

-We now state our next result on the \emph{geometric sieve}, which shows that the number of rational points which specialise into a Zariski closed subset of codimension at least two modulo any single arbitrarily large prime are negligible.
+Our next result is concerned with the \emph{geometric sieve}, which shows that the number of rational points which specialise into a Zariski closed subset of codimension at least two modulo a certain large prime are negligible.
+Let $\CX$ be the canonical smooth proper integral model of $X$ over $\BZ$, that is, $\CX$ is the toric scheme over $\BZ$ of the structural fan.
 We write $\widetilde{P}\in\CX(\BZ)$ the unique lift for every $P\in X(\BQ)$. \begin{theorem}[Geometric sieve] Let $Z\subset X$ be Zariski closed of codimension at least two.
 Let $\CZ\subset \CX$ be the Zariski closure of $Z$ in $\CX$.
 Then uniformly for every $N>1$,

-\end{theorem} Theorem \ref{thm:maingeomsieve} adds to the small number of effective results on the geometric sieve for higher dimensional projective varieties of degree $>1$ (see \cite[Theorem 1.6]{Cao-Huang2} and \cite[Theorems 1.1--1.3]{Browning-HB} concerning quadratic hypersurfaces).
-Theorem \ref{thm:maingeomsieve} together with Principle \ref{prin:Manin-Peyre} imply Principle \ref{prin:purity}, whence the (APSA) property holds.\footnote{In fact, our proof shows that the sequence \eqref{eq:seqW} also converges vaguely in the space $\prod_{\nu\in\operatorname{Val}(\BQ)}W(\BQ_{\nu})$, which implies the \emph{purity of weak approximation} property analogous to (APSA).
-See Remark \ref{rmk:APWA} in \S\ref{se:proofofpurity}.} Previously, it was only known by \cite[Theorem]{Wei} and \cite[Theorem 1.3]{Cao-Liang-Xu} that smooth toric varieties over a number field $k$ satisfy (APSA) (with Brauer--Manin obstruction) \emph{off a single place}, i.e., for any such open $W$ and for any $\nu\in\Val(k)$, $W(k)$ is dense in $W(\RA^\nu_k)^{\operatorname{Br}}$, the Brauer--Manin set of the adelic space without the $\nu$-adic component.